-The National Home Infusion Foundation (NHIF) is conducting a study to develop a validated, standardized set of patient satisfaction survey questions for adoption by home infusion providers to use in organizational surveys.
-Similar to the National Home Infusion Association's (NHIA) work on the Standardized Definitions for Patient Outcome Data Elements published In February 2016, this NHIF-sponsored project will pave the way for patient experience-based quality measures using data collected in a uniform manner.
+The National Home Infusion Foundation (NHIF) conducted a study to develop a set of validated, standardized patient satisfaction survey questions for adoption by home infusion providers to use in organizational surveys.
+Similar to the National Home Infusion Association's (NHIA) work on the Standardized Definitions for Patient Outcome Data Elements published In February 2016, this NHIF-sponsored project paves the way for patient experience-based quality measures using data collected in a uniform manner.
 This study expanded on the work done in 2012, by the NHIA outcomes task force that identified 15 common questions being asked by providers when evaluating patient satisfaction.

 NHIF is seeking funding for the following additional initiatives in support of the Foundation's mission: